fsharp/fsharp.org/testimonials/index.md

 are heavy demands on my time and a wide range of different types of research projects that I can end up working on.
-I have used the F# programming language on both the .NET and Mono frameworks for several of these projects, including one that involved a very productive collaboration with IntelliFactory and the use of WebSharper (http://www.websharper.com/home).
+I have used the F# programming language on both the .NET and Mono frameworks for several of these projects, including one that involved a very productive collaboration with IntelliFactory and the use of WebSharper.
 You can visit the resulting [web site](http://app1.unmc.edu/fgx) and read the freely available peer-reviewed scientific publication that describes the important [infectious disease research](http://mbio.asm.org/content/4/1/e00537-12.long)